-The danger averted, old Blighty was safe once more: or had O even recognised it as danger in the first place?
+The danger averted, the country was safe once more … or had O even recognised it as danger in the first place?

-There was also the chastening realisation that I had become the dreaded PlayStation dad I had often scoffed at; trying to direct their on-field reincarnation; claiming their offspring’s successes as their own; calling their infuriating mistakes a failure to follow instruction.
+There was also the chastening realisation that I had become the dreaded PlayStation Dad I scoffed at

 Here, in any event, was the confirmation, since borne out time and time again, that the boy can play and he can handle himself when the going gets tough – as it does even playing with his team.

 It has been interesting, seeing what players and opposition sidelines can get up to, even at this level.